luxfi/docs/docs/quickstart/multisig-utxos-with-luxjs.md

 sendBaseTx()
 ```

-Run this file using `node examples/sendBaseTx.js`, see the txID in the output, and look for it in the Fuji explorer.
+Run this file using `node examples/sendBaseTx.js`, see the txID in the output, and look for it in the Testnet explorer.

 ![](/img/multisig-utxos-3.jpeg)